OpenCSGs/csghub-charts/charts/csghub/EDITION_GUIDE.md

 - NATS

 ### Components Only in Enterprise Edition
-- Starship (including all sub-components):
+- Csgship (including all sub-components):
   - Web
   - Frontend
   - Billing